Internet’s Latest Crush, IPS Sachin Atulkar, Chats With Us About His Life In & Beyond Khaki

-In Sagar, too, Sachin became the longest ever serving SP and completed his 3 and a half years before getting transferred to Ujjain, MP.
+In Sagar, too, Sachin became the longest-serving SP and completed his three-and-a-half years before getting transferred to Ujjain, MP.

 However, the only issue is that some people are only highlighting my physical appearance.
 I take pride in my uniform and it should be given the respect that it deserves.
 One should talk about the deeds, too, so that the youth can be inspired to pursue a career in IPS and other Government areas to build a progressive nation.

 Well said!
 So, tell us about the first case you handled.

 My first case was a newly-married woman who had committed suicide after being harassed for dowry.
 I was then a Probationary officer in Morena, MP.

 And, the most challenging one that you handled?

 It was the case of the rape of a minor girl in Sagar.
 The minor was going somewhere with her younger sister, early in the morning, around 4:30-5:00 am when she was abducted by a man on a bike and was raped.
 There were no eyewitnesses or any clue and so, it was difficult to find the culprit.
 Only after a rigorous investigation for 6 months, we could catch him and he’s now serving lifetime imprisonment.

 The Government has been giving out ultimatums to the Police officers to adhere to the set of physical fitness parameters.
 As one of the fittest cops in the country, how do you motivate the ones within your own sector to be physically fit and healthy?

 *smiles* Be it in Balghat or in Sagra, I have set-up many gymnasiums, especially, for the police personnel and I intend to do the same in Ujjain.
 I myself look into the fitness of my team and ensure their regular health checkups, maintain their health charts, etc.